caltechlibrary/andor/docs/Workflow-Scheme.md

 would allow unauthenticated users to see published objects.

-The "assign\_to" controls where you can move an object to and "view\_objects" controls which objects you can see while in this workflow.
+The "assign\_to" controls where you can move an object to and "queues" controls which objects you can see while in this workflow.
 A object's workflow assignment also makes a workflow behave as a queue.